 Most natural stone sinks are porous in nature.
 Sinks that are made of marble and granite need to be sealed to prevent staining and harbouring bacteria.
 Soapstone sinks need to be oiled to preserve its colour.
 The moment you opt for a stone sink, you have signed yourself up for lifelong maintenance.

 Natural stone sinks are heavier than the usual man-made sinks.
-There are some block stone sinks that require the strength of four men to install it.
+Some block stone sinks require the strength of four men to install them.
 That’s a hefty piece of fitting for a kitchen and bathroom.

 Hence, before deciding on a stone sink, you need to consider the size and material of your countertop.
 Can your countertop handle the weight of the stone sink?
 Also, you may need extra reinforcement to support the weight of both your countertop and sink.

 If you have a small bathroom or kitchen, this heavyweight beauty may not always be suitable for your home.